lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 # Lido tokens integration guide

-This document is intended for developers looking to integrate Lido's stETH or wstETH as a token into their dApps or services, with a focus on money markets, DEXes and blockchain bridges.
+This document is intended for developers looking to integrate Lido's stETH or wstETH tokens into their dApps or services, with a focus on money markets, DEXes and blockchain bridges.

 :::info
 The integration might be implemented on the level of smart contracts (on-chain) or [Lido on Ethereum SDK](../integrations/sdk#lido-ethereum-sdk) (off-chain).